vestrel00/contacts-android/docs/dev-notes.md

 Here are some other things to note.

-1. The Contacts Provider automatically creates a group membership to the default group of the target Account when the account changes.
-This occurs even if the group membership already exists resulting in duplicates.
+- The Contacts Provider automatically creates a group membership to the default group (if exist) of the target Account when the account changes.
-2. The Contacts Provider DOES NOT delete existing group memberships when the account changes.
+- The Contacts Provider DOES NOT delete existing group memberships when the account changes.

-_UPDATE: My hunch for creating copies and deleting account-associated RawContacts turns out to be correct.
+_UPDATE: My hunch for insert copies then deleting non-null account-associated RawContacts turns to perform an "account move operation" turned out to be correct (case 2 and 3).
 This is what apps like the Google Contacts app does.
-This feature will be implemented in https://github.com/vestrel00/contacts-android/issues/168_
+Actually, Google Contacts app takes it even further by performing insert-delete operation regardless of whether the RawContact is associated to an account or not (cases 1, 2, 3).
+It does not modify the `SyncColumns.ACCOUNT_NAME` and `SyncColumns.ACCOUNT_TYPE` even though case 1 seems to be supported (for now).
+We should follow what Google Contacts is doing. https://github.com/vestrel00/contacts-android/issues/168_

 ### RawContacts; Deletion